giancarlo/gbc/docs/potential-features.md

 ### Modules as Functions

--   Modules are functions that return exports.
+-   Modules act as functions that provide exports.
+-   They are designed to be stateless.

 ```ts
 module = {